ProvableHQ/welcome/documentation/aleo/07_abnf.md

 but should also work for this one-level grammar.
 We plan to formally prove this eventually.

-The rules below are separated into sections delimited by semicolons.
+The rules below are separated into sections.
 The sections do not have a very deep significance, but are meant to group related rules.
 For instance, the first section gives names to characters